Diamond Head (British band): Legacy and influence

 American Songwriter wrote, "Diamond Head may not be known to casual heavy metal fans, but they were part of the new wave of British heavy metal and influenced the early sounds of Metallica and Megadeth."
 The Guardian wrote, "If there’s a single song that epitomises" the sound of the new wave of British heavy metal era, it would be "Am I Evil?".

 Many reasons have been cited why Diamond Head never achieved significant commercial success focused mainly on their change in musical direction with Canterbury and their delay in obtaining a record deal.
-Once they did sign to a major label, MCA proved to be the wrong label, forcing the band to sound more commercial.
-Also, while successful bands like Iron Maiden and Def Leppard were managed by established music management, Diamond Head were managed by Reg Fellows and the lead singer's mother, neither of whom had managed a band before.
-In addition, though many of their NWOBHM brethren toured the United States in the 1980s, Diamond Head did not set foot on US soil until 2002, performing one show at Metal Meltdown IV, New Jersey.
+Upon signing with MCA, Diamond Head encountered creative friction as the label pressured the group to adopt a more commercial sound.
+The band’s trajectory was further hindered by inexperienced representation; while contemporary acts such as Iron Maiden and Def Leppard benefited from professional music management, Diamond Head was managed by those lacking prior industry experience.
+Furthermore, while many of their peers in the New Wave of British Heavy Metal toured the United States during the 1980s, Diamond Head did not perform in the U.S. until 2002, when they appeared at Metal Meltdown IV in New Jersey.

 Metallica have covered the likes of "Sucking My Love", "Am I Evil?" and "The Prince" during their initial performances.
 The Metal Up Your Ass live demo, recorded in November 1982, featured a live rendition of "Am I Evil?".
 "Sucking My Love" exists on various bootlegs that have been circulating since 1982, along with a recording on the early demo No Life Til Leather.
 Metallica's first official studio release of "Am I Evil?" came in 1984 as part of the Creeping Death 12-inch single paired with another NWOBHM classic, "Blitzkrieg", by the band of the same name.
 The two songs were also included in the first pressing of the Kill 'Em All LP when it was re-released by Elektra Records.
 A cover of "Helpless" was featured The $5.98 E.P. - Garage Days Re-Revisited in 1987 and "The Prince" was included as a B-side to the "One" single.